kwraight/streamlitTemplate/README.md

 1. make a ''pages'' sub-directory

 2. add files to directory (use prefix: ''page_'')
+  * add letter suffix to order pages: e.g. ''page_A_first.py'' file --> ''first'' page of webApp

 3. build *new* image (from ''pages'' parent directory)

-> docker build . -f DockerfileUpdate -t new-app
+> docker build . -f dockerFiles/Dockerfile -t new-app

+The build will copy files in the pages directory into the image and use these as content of the webApp.

+4. run container from image:

+> docker run -p 8501:8501 new-app

+5. open browser at ''localhost:8501''

 **NB** no volume sharing included at the moment